- Social Media Manager (SM) Cover Letter

 If your resume needs some TLC, though, consider our free resume templates and social media manager resume examples to help give your resume a little sparkle and shine.
 If time is short, you can edit this one right now.

 Career documents are much more challenging to work with than content strategy outlines, but we’ve got everything you’ll need to make the job search more accessible, from our Word resume templates, Google resume examples, and expert-approved, industry-specific resume guidance.
-Equipped with our arsenal of tools, you’re sure to conquer your interviews and successfully win a role at your dream company.
+You’re sure to conquer your interviews and successfully earn a role at your dream company.